hydroflux/abstractor-ws/README.md

 - [ ] Allow user to review the imported excel document & choose the column / columns to run
 - [ ] Add download flag to document class & set at import in order to avoid passing the flag around
+- [ ] When creating document instances, leave an indication if a book and page instance & a document number instance are on the same line (use the index) in order to create more effective comments---set up for Document class just needs to be implemented

 ### Leopard To Do